snakajima/SNDraw/README.md

 ## struct SNPath

-*SNPath* is an abstruct struct, which offers static functions to converts series of path elements (represented in an array of *SNPathElement*) into a CGPath or a SVG path.
+*SNPath* is an abstruct struct, which offers static functions to convert between a series of path elements (represented in an array of *SNPathElement*) and a CGPath or a SVG path.

 ```
 static func pathFrom(elements:[SNPathElement]) -> CGPath